TheAdeo/filament-knowledge/README.md

 During the manufacturing process filament is cooled in water baths after being extruded, and never dried again.
 Even if the spool came in a "sealed" bag with some dessicant it's probably wet.
 Moisture can and does pass through plastic bags, that's why industrial filaments come in bags with a metallic liner.
-A lot of commonly printed filaments are hygroscopic (like PETG, PA, PC) and any fiber fill increases water absorption drastically, so it's highly recommended to dry every spool in a filament dryer / airfryer / convection oven at a temperature slightly below (5-10°) the glass transition temperature (Tg) of the filament for some hours.
+A lot of commonly printed filaments are hygroscopic (like PETG, PA, PC), so it's highly recommended to dry every spool in a filament dryer / airfryer / convection oven at a temperature slightly below (5-10°) the glass transition temperature (Tg) of the filament for some hours.
 Vacuum drying doesn't work without heat, as the water molecules attach themselves to the polymer chains, requiring energy to separate.

+Fiber fills are extremely bad in this regard, they make even the least hygroscopic filament very prone to taking moisture.
+This is because the fibers create channels in the material through which the water can penetrate deeply, so for filled filaments drying is a must.

+A cheap solution if you don't have the money for an airfryer or a dedicated oven is to put the spool on the printer bed covered with a cardboard box with some holes on top.
+Set the bed 5-10° below the Tg of the material and close the chamber if possible.
+This can help for most materials, but for the more hygroscopic ones proper drying can be still needed.

+The worst offenders, like PA, filled PC, and most high temperature polymers, can absorb water so quickly that printing from a dry box (possibly heated) is required, as they can become extremely wet even during a short print.

 <!-------------------------------------------------------------------------------------------------->
 </br>